mobxjs/mobx/docs/react/react-integration.md

 ### You might not need locally observable state

-In general we recommend to not resort to MobX observables for local component state too quickly, as this can theoretically lock you out of some features of React's Suspense mechanism.
+In general, we recommend to not resort to MobX observables for local component state too quickly, as this can theoretically lock you out of some features of React's Suspense mechanism.
 As a rule of thumb, use MobX observables when the state captures domain data that is shared among components (including children).
 Such as todo items, users, bookings, etc.

 State that only captures UI state, like loading state, selections, etc, might be better served by the [`useState` hook](https://reactjs.org/docs/hooks-state.html), since this will allow you to leverage React suspense features in the future.